SIDN/spin/doc/user/pcap_reader.md

 but of course it can be used on Linux systems as well.
 Use `-i` to specify the network interface.

+By default,
+`spin-pcap-reader` captures and analyzes 1514 bytes for each packet.
+If that's not enough (for instance, because you're using VLANs), you can use the `-s` flag (e.g. `-s 1518`).

 ## Caveats

 The SPIN PCAP reader is not perfect.